Muhamed Konjić: International career

-Konjić was an influential player in the Bosnian-Herzegovinian squad, for whom he was capped 39 times and scoring 3 goals.
+Konjić was an influential player for the Bosnia and Herzegovina national team, for whom he was capped 39 times and scored 3 goals.
 He was the captain in the first match played by Bosnia and Herzegovina on 30 November 1995.
-This match, a 2–0 defeat to Albania, famously came just nine days after the Dayton Peace Agreement brought an end to the Bosnian conflict.
+This match, a 2–0 defeat to Albania, famously came just nine days after the Dayton Peace Agreement brought an end to the Bosnian War.

 His final international was an August 2006 friendly match against France.

 Personal life

 Konjić spent the first eight months of the Bosnian War in his country's army.
 After his military discharge he trained in the streets, often during artillery raids when everybody else was covering in bomb shelters or cellars.

 Career statistics

 Scores and results list Bosnia and Herzegovina's goal tally first, score column indicates score after each Konjić goal.